 Accessing and controlling resources, impact people's use of natural resources.
-For example, poor households use of an important amount of fuel wood because they do not have alternatives for cooking and heating; and, in some coastal villages, have negative impacts on the biodiversity of the area.
+For example, poor households use an important amount of fuel wood because they do not have alternatives for cooking and heating; and, in some parts of the Solomon Islands, this can impact negatively on the biodiversity of the area.